 The good news is that by taking more breaks, walking more, and sitting less, we can easily reverse these effects.

-A Practice to Help Make Movement a Regular Habit
+A Practice to Help Make Mindful Movement Part of Your Day

 Movement is a physical act, yet the key to building this habit of regular movement is all mental.
 It involves developing the moment-to-moment awareness to catch yourself each time you have been sitting for an extended period and then shift your physical and mental state by moving in some way.